The Melchizedek Priest King FactorWritten by Moriel Administrator

 El Elyon - the most high ("God") is a term later referred to in Deut.
 32:8-9 "When the Most High divided their inheritance to the nations, when He separated the sons of Adam, he set the boundaries of the peoples according to the number of the children of Israel.
 For the LORD'S portion is His people; Jacob is the place of His inheritance."

-Then the other scriptures who mention the most high always identify him as YHWH the God of Israel.
+Then the other scriptures that mention the Most High always identify Him as YHWH the God of Israel.

 Ps.
 47:2-4 "For the LORD (YHWH) Most High is awesome; he is a great King over all the earth.
 He will subdue the peoples under us, and the nations under our feet.
 He will choose our inheritance for us, the excellence of Jacob whom He loves.
 Selah"